Design and architecture decisions¶

 - ARCHITECTURE.md — diagrams, API summary, frontend layout

-- changelog/CHANGELOG.md — what shipped when
+- changelog/CHANGELOG.md — fine-grained per-PR changelog